 If you don’t have an accountant or bookkeeper to help run your business, FreshBooks makes it easy to find one in your local area.
 Or you can connect with one online.

-Check out their site, for a complete list of programs and add-ons FreshBooks integrates with.
+Check out the FreshBooks website for a complete list of programs and add-ons that the program integrates with.

 6. Create professional estimates

 I have a friend who recently started managing her husband’s construction business and she needed something he could use to create professional estimates for potential jobs and clients while on location.

 Once you’re logged into your FreshBooks account, you just click on the Estimates tab to create a new estimate.

 You then choose your client, input the information, track time for the project and send the invoice once they’ve accepted the terms.
 You can even invoice them for a percentage of the job upfront.

 7. Sync your bank accounts and expense transactions

 Each day when you log into your FreshBooks account you can see of your transactions at a glance.
 It easily syncs with any business checking account that you have so you can bill out any client expenses and create monthly accounting reports.

 Nothing is more important to a successful business than making sure you’re making enough revenue to cover expenses, and spending your money on the right projects.